-Work continued in 2022 on installing the liners and other infrastructure for Cells 4 and 5 in the On-Site Waste Disposal Facility.
-Waste placement in Cells 4 and 5 began in April of 2022.
-Work on other cells and support areas also continued as planned.
+Work continued in 2023 on construction of Cell 2 in the On-Site Waste Disposal Facility.
+Work on support systems and areas also continued as planned.
 Activities were performed in accordance with the On-Site Waste Disposal Facility Final (100%) Design Package and the Comprehensive On-site Waste Disposal Facility Remedial Design/Remedial Action Work Plan for the Process Buildings and Complex Facilities Remedial Action/Remedial Design Work Plan for the Portsmouth Gaseous Diffusion Plant, Piketon, Ohio, Phase III Balance of the On-site Disposal Remedy (DOE 2018b).

-The On-site Waste Disposal Facility (OSWDF) Performance Standards Verification Plan (DOE 2021b) was approved by Ohio EPA as part of the On-site Waste Disposal Facility Final (100%) Design Package.
+The On-site Waste Disposal Facility (OSWDF) Performance Standards Verification Plan (DOE 2023a) was approved by Ohio EPA as part of the On-site Waste Disposal Facility Final (100%) Design Package.

 This plan includes groundwater, surface water, air, and external radiation monitoring to verify that waste disposal protects human health and the environment.

 DOE prepares an annual status report for the On-Site Waste Disposal Facility project to summarize annual monitoring.
-The 2022 On-Site Waste Disposal Facility Annual Project Status Report (DOE 2023b) and data collected in 2022 are available on the PEGASIS website here.
+The 2023 On-Site Waste Disposal Facility Annual Project Status Report (DOE 2024b) and data collected in 2023 are available on the PEGASIS website here.

 The DOE Low-level Waste Disposal Facility Review Group oversees the operation and ongoing construction of the On-Site Waste Disposal Facility in compliance with DOE Order 435.1, Radioactive Waste Management (see Section 2.2.3).
-The Fiscal Year 2022 Annual Summary Report for the On-Site Waste Disposal Facility (DOE 2023c) documents the operation of the On-Site Waste Disposal Facility and how the On-Site Waste Disposal Facility meets performance requirements in the Disposal Authorization Statement.
+The Fiscal Year 2023 Annual Summary Report for the On-Site Waste Disposal Facility (DOE 2024c) documents the operation of the On-Site Waste Disposal Facility and how the On-Site Waste Disposal Facility meets performance requirements in the Disposal Authorization Statement.
 This report is provided to the DOE Low-level Waste Disposal Facility Review Group.